 How to Withdraw Money from an Account with Quontic

-You can withdraw money from Quontic checking, savings, and Quontic bank money market accounts with no fees using your debit card at any one of the 90,000+ ATMs in Quontic’s network.
+You can withdraw money from Quontic checking, savings, and Quontic bank money market accounts with no fees at any one of the 90,000+ ATMs in Quontic’s network.
 That includes ATMs at Citi branch locations.
-You can also request cash back during debit card purchases at stores that allow it.
+You can also request cash back with your debit card purchases at stores that allow it.

 Finally, you can use Zelle to send money to another checking or savings account, or you can initiate an external transfer to another bank.